 As stated above, the Reverse Stock Split reduces the number of authorized shares of common stock, but not fully in proportion to the number of shares of common stock outstanding or reserved for issuance pursuant to warrants, options, conversion of convertible debt, or other rights to purchase or acquire shares of our common stock.
-Based on the 98,587,061 shares of common stock outstanding, and 98,662,550 shares of common stock reserved for issuance pursuant to warrants, options, conversion of convertible debt, or other rights to purchase or acquire shares of our common stock, on May 1, 2020, and the 250,000,000 shares of common stock that are authorized under the Certificate of Incorporation, the Reverse Stock Split would have the effect of decreasing the number of outstanding shares of common stock to 9,858,706, decreasing the number of shares of common stock to esserved for issuance pursuant to warrants, options, conversion of convertible debt, or other rights to purchase or acquire shares of our common stock to 9,866,255, and reducing the number of authorized shares of common stock to 100,000,000, thereby increasing the number of authorized but unissued and unreserved shares of common stock from 52,750,389 to 80,275,039 and increasing the proportion that number of authorized but unissued and unreserved shares bears to the authorized number of shares from approximately 21.1% to approximately 80.3%.
+Based on the 98,587,061 shares of common stock outstanding, and 98,662,550 shares of common stock reserved for issuance pursuant to warrants, options, conversion of convertible debt, or other rights to purchase or acquire shares of our common stock, on May 1, 2020, and the 250,000,000 shares of common stock that are authorized under the Certificate of Incorporation, the Reverse Stock Split would have the effect of decreasing the number of outstanding shares of common stock to 9,858,706, decreasing the number of shares of common stock to 9,866,255 , and reducing the number of authorized shares of common stock to 100,000,000, thereby increasing the number of authorized but unissued and unreserved shares bears to the authorized number of shares from approximately 21.1% to approximately 80.3%.